MD2305/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script13 takes a list of words as input and prints only words that appear exactly once Script14 Display lines containing the pattern “root” from the file /etc/passwd Scrpit 15 Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Script13 takes a list of words as input and prints only words that appear exactly once Script14 Display lines containing the pattern “root” from the file /etc/passwd Scrpit 15 Display the number of lines that contain the pattern “bin” in the file /etc/passwd Script16 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd